-The more consistently you repeat any motion the more reliable your muscle memory becomes and over time proper swing mechanics become part of a innate reflexive action.
+The more consistently you repeat any motion the more reliable your muscle memory becomes and over time proper swing mechanics become part of an innate reflexive action.
 Now keep in mind that practice makes permanent, but not always perfect.
 If you repetitively practice a bad swing, you end up being really good at repeating mistakes and reinforcing bad habits.
-Whether trying to improve the consistency of your swing or correct common swing flaws, using a swing trainer to guide you through a correct, repeatable motion can help make the desired movement and mechanics familiar to your body.
+Whether trying to improve the consistency of your swing or correct common swing flaws, using hitting trainers to guide you through a correct, repeatable motion can help make the desired movement and mechanics familiar to your body.
 Once the muscles memorize how the proper swing feels during practice, the hitter will be able to work the barrel correctly through the zone without conscious awareness during the game, leaving nothing but the pitch to focus on at the plate.

 PART II – The Science Behind Processing A Pitch

-Considering a batter has only milliseconds to react to a pitch its imperative that all attention while in the box is given to quick decision-making.
+Considering a batter has only milliseconds to react to a pitch it’s imperative that all attention while in the box is given to quick decision-making.

-The batter must predict the balls path subject to a variety of pitch types.
+The batter must predict the ball’s path subject to a variety of pitch types.
 Since pitch recognition has to occur in a fourth of the amount of time it takes to blink, it is mostly a learned reaction.
 An experienced hitter’s brain is capable of anticipating information it has not yet received – identifying the possible trajectory of the ball before it even leaves the pitcher’s hand.

 Once a decision is made, a signal in the eye sends a message to a part of the brain that controls the muscles.
 The brain must then send a signal to the muscles, telling them to swing.
 The batter has a 7 ms margin of error to connect with the ball.
 Swinging too early or too late will generally produce a swing and miss or weak contact.
 However, optimal timing and proper bat path through the strike zone allow for various points of contact, which helps the hitter impact the ball more consistently.
-Developing the muscle memory needed for keeping the barrel in the hitting zone for as long as possible increases a hitter’s chance of success each at bat and is one of the most important aspects of baseball hitting mechanics.
+Developing the muscle memory needed for keeping the barrel in the hitting zone for as long as possible increases a hitter’s chance of success each at-bat and is one of the most important aspects of baseball hitting mechanics.